sparkfun/Elevator_TARDIS/README.md

 Welcome to the Mark 2 version of our "Elevator TARDIS", [as seen on TV] (https://www.youtube.com/watch?v=Ievh0FoUuvg) and [around the internet] (http://boingboing.net/2012/02/28/howto-sneak-an-accelerometer-t.html).

 For those who aren't fans of the British science fiction series ["Doctor Who"](http://en.wikipedia.org/wiki/Doctor_who), the TARDIS is the Doctor's time and space machine.
-It's well-known for making a unique ethereal "grinding" noise when it takes off and lands.
+It's well-known for making a unique ethereal "grinding" noise when it takes off and lands, possibly because he left the parking brake on.

 The Elevator TARDIS is an electronic project that sits in SparkFun's elevator.
 When the elevator starts moving, an [accelerometer](https://www.sparkfun.com/products/10955) detects the movement, triggering a [LilyPad MP3 Player](https://www.sparkfun.com/products/11013) to play the TARDIS noise, and pulse high-powered blue LEDs.
 Note that the Elevator TARDIS is completely self contained.
 It requires NO hacking into the elevator's circuitry (that would be bad, don't do it!).
 You can read the story of the original Elevator TARDIS at this link: https://www.sparkfun.com/tutorials/319.